JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/configuration.md

 # Configuration options

-The IntervalArithmetic.jl package provides a [`configure`](@ref) function that allows users to fine-tune certain aspects of the package’s behavior.
+The IntervalArithmetic.jl package provides a [`configure`](@ref) function (not exported) that allows users to fine-tune certain aspects of the package’s behavior.
 This is particularly useful for controlling trade-offs between computational speed and rigor.

 !!! warning
-    The [`configure`](@ref) function redines methods that alter the internal behavior of IntervalArithmetic.
+    The [`configure`](@ref) function redefines methods that alter the internal behavior of IntervalArithmetic.
 This persists across the current Julia session and affect all subsequent interval arithmetic computations.

 Each keyword argument sets a specific configuration option:
 - `numtype`: control the default numerical type used to represent the bounds of the intervals.